rlee97/RamboSteve/docs/status.md

 **APPROACH**

+Our approach for our current implementation uses Q-Tabular learning.
+In short, our implementation is a table of valus for every state and action that we define in our environment.
+We begin by initializing all of our States, Actions, and Rewards (S, A, and R) to be uniform (all zeros).
+We then make our agent choose an action given an observation.
+As we observe the rewards that we obtain for each action, we update our table accordingly.

+Currently, our action is chosen based on our Q-Table and epsilon.
+Given a state, our agent chooses an action in the table with the highest Q-Value with a $1 - epsilon$ chance of selecting a random action.

+When an action is completed, we must get our new state and reward from the environment, along with updating our Q-Table with the knowledge that is obtained from the previous action.
+We update the Q-Table by adding our old Q-value (oldq) to our learning rate * (G - oldq).
+Our G value is calculated as follows.

+        G = sum([self.gamma ** i * R[i] for i in range(len(R))])

+        if tau + self.back_steps < T:
+            G += self.gamma ** self.back_steps * self.q_table[S[-1]][A[-1]]

+{% raw %}
+$$  a^2 + b^2 = c^2 $$
+{% endraw %}

 **EVALUATION**

 In order to evaluate our Q-Tabular learning implementation, we trained the agent through 1000 episodes on three different mob types: Witch, Zombie, and Skeleton.